Our2020View/Our2020View.github.io/ourview.md

 19. Easy Lithium upgrade – new to 2020
 20. Roof is easily accessible via ladder
 21. The Satellite radio antenna is on the roof – full time signal reception!
 Go Figure!
-22. The entire coach is accessible with the slide in- perfect for being “on the go”
+22. The entire coach is accessible with the slide in - perfect for being “on the go”
 23. The propane solenoid shutoff valve has been removed – no parasitic battery drain -  new to 2020

 The Disadvantages for us: